 I have been attending Heritage evenings since February 2019.
-They are held within the North Stand at Craven Park on the final Wednesday of each month, are free to attend and usually run from 7pm until 9pm.
+They are held within the North Stand at Craven Park on the final Wednesday of each month, are free to attend and run from 7pm until 9pm.

-For the first time the opportunity arose to for me to take a shirt set-up to a Heritage evening and I jumped at the chance.
+The 30th October 2019 was the first time the opportunity arose to for me to take a shirt set-up to a Heritage evening and I jumped at the chance.
 I had a display of around 40 shirts, most of which are from my personal collection, but some were provided by the Community Trust.

 The opportunity to have a display to show people who share the passion for the club that I have was really special.
 I had the chance to meet some people who I hadn’t met before as well as chatting to people who have connected with me previously.

 If you have thought about attending a Heritage evening before and haven’t or maybe you didn’t even know they existed and would like more information on them.
 Get in touch through any of the social media channels on the home page or send an email to firstname.lastname@example.org and I will get back to you with any answers to questions you may have.

 Shirts on display ranged from 1989 to 2019, but also included a 1986 adidas Wembley jacket.
 The club also had Matt Parcell’s shirt from the away game at Leeds when a Man of the Match performance ended abruptly with a shoulder injury.
 The shirt itself had to be cut from Parcell’s back to get him out of it and it can be seen on a mannequin in an above photo.